This page acts as a guide to the various policies at CSULB that are related to a student’s initial, and continued, eligibility for financial aid.

 Repeat Coursework and Aid Eligibility

-Federal regulations require financial aid may only be awarded to an undergraduate, graduate, or a professional student once for a previously passed course (i.e., one repetition per class).
+Federal regulations require financial aid only be awarded to an undergraduate, graduate, or a professional student once for a previously passed course (i.e. one repetition per class).
 The University Repeat Policy does not apply to the student when determining if the repeat coursework is eligible for financial aid.

 Effective July 1, 2016, federal regulations have changed the Financial Aid Repeat Policy to include graduate or professional students.

 - If a student repeats a course that is not eligible for financial aid, a recalculation of aid is completed to exclude the credits for the repeated course

 - The policy applies whether or not the student received aid for earlier enrollments in the course